 Obviously, this will make it a lot more laborious, not to mention probably not as vibrant as the ones made with food color, but I think my little experiment will be worth it for a special occasion.
 Knock wood, err..formica soon to be marble.

-I turned this Salad Nicoise (or Nicoise salad) into a rainbow.
+So, I turned this Salad Nicoise (or Nicoise salad) into a rainbow.
 Red tomatoes, Orange carrots, Yellow bell peppers and egg yolks, Green beans, Blue potatoes, Violet (well, purplish) olives.
-There’s your Roy G. Biv, minus the Indigo because I don’t think blue and purple need Indigo squished between them – too similar either way.
+There’s your Roy G. Biv, minus the Indigo because I don’t think blue and purple need Indigo squished between them; too similar either way.
 I placed the tuna where I could fit the most slices, the rareness a lovely dark magenta, although my knife wasn’t sharp enough, hence the raggedy cuts.
-A friend brought over some bluefin tuna one evening, and this was the ideal way to se it.
-I only wish I had it when I made the salad for these photos because it not only tasted extra spectacular, but it was beautiful!

 Man, I need to get on the ball with sharpening my knives.